Building the Shard

 The Shard was conceived in 2000 by Renzo Piano at the behest of London-based entrepreneur Irvine Sellar, to be built on the land occupied by Southwark Towers, an office-block Sellar owned and wanted to replace.
 Like all London skyscrapers, The Shard quickly gained a nickname, which has since also become its formal name.
 The name ‘The Shard’ is derived from master architect Renzo Piano’s description of the development as a ‘shard of glass’ during planning stages.

 In late 2007, the uncertainty in global financial markets sparked concerns about getting The Shard’s construction started.
 The project was almost cancelled, but in January 2008, it was announced that a consortium of Qatari investors had paid £150 million to secure an 80% stake in the project.
-Building work started in 2009 and The Shard’s 95 storeys will eventually be home to a 200-bed 5-star hotel, three floors of restaurants, 10 residences, and a public viewing platform.
+Building work started in 2009 and was completed in 2012.
+The Shard’s 95 storeys is now home to a 200-bed 5-star hotel, three floors of restaurants, 10 residences, and a public viewing platform.

 Visually, The Shard’s most striking features are its 310m height and the glass which forms its sloping walls and gives the structure its name.
 Less obvious but equally impressive is the use of the latest structural engineering tools and techniques to optimise every aspect of the structure, from the foundations to the shard tips.